writepython/slate/source/index.html.md

 ## Get Valuation History

-> To get valuation history, use this code:
+> To get valuation history for a single property, use this code:

 ```python
 import requests # The requests library: http://docs.python-requests.org